 Women frequently suffer from a misalignment of the hip.
 How does that happen?
 When they’re standing at rest, they often put all of their weight on one of their legs.
 Wearing high heels or carrying heavy shoulder bags can make the problem even worse.

 Poor posture is becoming more common thanks to the type of work people have nowadays.
 Of course, there are also the growing rates of obesity, physical inactivity, and excessive use of technology (phones, tablets, laptops, etc).

 When you tilt your head down to send a message or check email and social media it causes your spine to slouch and your body to lean forward.
 Did you know that this is one of the main reasons people suffer from neck pain?

 Some people only focus on how they hold their back and shoulders while they’re exercising or lifting weights.
 But posture is something you need to pay attention to at all times and places.
 It doesn’t matter whether you’re at the grocery store, riding the subway, or watching TV at home.

 Below, we’re going to give some examples of moments in the day that you probably don’t pay attention to your posture:

 The soles of your feet should be flat on the floor, your back straight, and your shoulders down and back.
-If you cross your legs, it could disrupt your circulation, leading to swelling and fatigue.
+If you cross your legs (very common in women) it could disrupt your circulation, leading to swelling and fatigue.

-Your knees should be slightly bent and your abdominal muscles open so that they can expand as you breathe.
+Your knees should be slightly bent and your chest open so that your abdominal muscles can expand as you breathe.
 This also helps distribute your weight between your legs and chest.